jbatalha1/restws_personal/README.txt

  * The representation <format> can be json, xml etc.

- * The usual Backdrop permission system is respected, thus permissions are checked for the logged in user account of the received requests.
+ * The usual Drupal permission system is respected, thus permissions are checked for the logged in user account of the received requests.

- * Authentication can be achieved via separate modules, maybe making use of the standard Backdrop cookie and session handling.
+ * Authentication can be achieved via separate modules, maybe making use of the standard Drupal cookie and session handling.
 The module comes with an optional HTTP Basic Authentication module (restws_auth_basic) that performs a user login with the credentials provided via the usual HTTP headers.